Pillar pages are a smart way to supercharge your content strategy.

-Some brands create pillar pages that look just like any other “how-to” guide.
+Some brands create pillars that look just like any other “how-to” guide.

 Unlike resource pages, how-to pillar pages contain actual value in the form of basic information.
 They may include definitions of technical terms, tips, and step-by-step instructions.

-Most importantly, how-to pillar pages contain links to more in-depth cluster posts.
+Most importantly, how-to pillars contain links to more in-depth cluster posts.

 A great example would be IsItWP’s pillar page on how to start a WordPress blog: